akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Go and tend the fire, husband.
 Beatrice will stay with me.”

 And he would go.
-Years later, Beatrice would realise that this was her mother's way of telling her father to rest and that he needed to care for himself more from now on.
+Only years later would Beatrice understand: her mother was telling her father to rest, and that he needed to care for himself now.

 On such occasions, her mother would speak quietly of things to come.